francescarpi/buffon.nvim/README.md

 ## What Buffon offers

 * Simple and minimalist interface
-* The ability to link buffers to colors
+* Add colors to buffers
 * Always visible interface
 * Data persistence, storing the cursor position
 * Works with **all** open buffers